-From beloved son and international star to loving brother and respected philanthropist, Jozy Altidore wears many important hats in life on and off the field of play.
-And they're roles he embraces and cherishes as one of the premier soccer players in the world.
+From beloved son and international soccer player to loving brother and respected philanthropist, Jozy Altidore wears many important hats in life.
+And they're roles he embraces and cherishes on and off the field of play.

-Altidore has blossomed into one of the planet's best strikers, currently starring for the United States Men's National Team and Sunderland A.F.C. of the Barclays English Premier League club Sunderland.
+Altidore currently plays striker for the United States Men's National Team and Sunderland A.F.C. of the Barclays English Premier League.

 The youngest of four children, Altidore was born November 6, 1989, in Livingston, N.J., and raised in Boca Raton, Fl.
 He enjoyed playing the game from the time he was a boy.
 As a budding youth star in South Florida, Altidore played club soccer for Boca Raton Juniors Soccer Club, winning the Florida State Cup and placing second at the Dallas Cup, before joining the U.S. U-17 Residency program as a 15-year-old phenom.